 Right: UNF opened its doors to students in 1972.

 Right: The University of North Florida is one of 11 public institutions of higher education in Florida.
-The University has five colleges.
+The University has six colleges.

 Wrong: John will attend The University of West Florida.